elerel/ms3-kiwi-lingo/README.md

 ### Acknowledgements

-- Special thanks and appreciation to my mentor, **Nishant Kumar** for all his guidance, amazing tips and his time throughout this project
+- Special thanks and appreciation to my mentor, **Nishant Kumar** for all his guidance, amazing tips and time throughout this project.
 - To the Code Institute Slack Support Channels and Student and Tutor Support: thank you especially Ed_B_lead, Eventyret_mentor, Istvan, Karen Yuen, Cormac and Tim for your help, greatly appreciated- you were always so quick to help in times of need.
-- To my family for helping me check for bugs and compatibility issues on their devices- and to my husband and two girls for letting me sneak away to my desk all those times!
+- To my family for helping me check for bugs and compatibility issues on their devices- and to my husband and two girls for letting me sneak away to my laptop all those times!